Avatar

 Jul 2015 – Jul 2018 Melbourne

-Working in the VC’s offices advising on higher education policy Responsibilities include:
+Worked in the VC’s offices advising on higher education policy.
+Responsibilities included:

 • Developed the university’s 5-year strategy to shift focus of a multi billion dollar institution